 PGR10.6 Intellectual property

-PGR10.6.1 The University’s intellectual property (IP) requirements with regard to individual PGRs are covered under the terms and conditions accompanying their initial offer.
+PGR10.6.3 The University’s intellectual property (IP) requirements with regard to individual PGRs are covered under the terms and conditions accompanying their initial offer.
 By signing the terms and conditions, PGRs are agreeing to these IP arrangements.

-PGR10.6.2 Where the research project involves collaboration with other external bodies or organisations, or individuals employed by those organisations, any specific intellectual property requirements should be specified in a letter of collaboration or contractual collaborative agreement.
-It is the Director of Studies’ responsibility to ensure that any such letter of collaboration/collaborative agreement is attached to the RD1 proposal for consideration by the FRDC.
+PGR10.6.4 Where the research project involves collaboration with other external bodies or organisations, or individuals employed by those organisations, any specific intellectual property requirements should be detailed in a letter of collaboration or contractual collaborative agreement.
+It is the Director of Studies’ responsibility to ensure that any such letter of collaboration/collaborative agreement is attached to the intellectual property proposal for consideration by the Faculty Research Degrees Committee (FRDC).

 PGR10.7 Third party copyright

 PGR10.7.1 PGRs should be careful to copy extracts of published works (including diagrams and illustrations) within permitted limits, ensuring that they obtain any necessary permission and attribute these appropriate in their thesis/critical commentary.
 All third-party material is subject to copyright rules unless there is an explicit statement to the contrary.
 Copyright approval must be obtained regardless of whether a thesis/critical commentary is in electronic or printed format.

 Advisory note: PGRs are advised to note that obtaining third party copyright permissions can be time consuming!
 Do not leave this to the last minute; use the online guidance provided by the UWE Bristol Library on including copyrighted material in your thesis (PDF), and investigate requirements while you are drafting not just before you submit your thesis.
 It is likely that you will need permission from the copyright holder before your thesis can be published on the Research Repository and it will delay the award of your degree if you do not obtain this.